spryker/oryx/docs/oryx/architecture/dependency-injection/dependency-injection-using-services.md

 ---
-title: "Dependency Injection: Using services"
+title: 'Dependency Injection: Using services'
 description: Learn how to inject services and dependencies
 template: concept-topic-template
 last_updated: Apr 13, 2023